Fall Bucket List Ideas

 I’m obsessed with lists in general, it makes me feel so accomplished to put a check mark by something I’ve completed, whether it’s for fun or work!

 This post contains affiliate links, which means I receive a commission when you make a purchase through one of these links.
+As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosure.

 50 Things To Do This Fall

 If you’re checking this out in 2020, you might feel like you have limited options of things to do that go along with social distancing and being safe and healthy.

 Social distancing doesn’t have to make Fall a total bummer!
 Given how things are going right now, I’ve gone through and starred (***) the activities that can be done for sure with social distancing in mind!

 As for the other activities, you may want to check with local establishments to see their policies and safety procedures before adding it to your list!

 If you’re looking to stay organized this holiday season, then you NEED to check out the Holiday Planning Printables!